Boyd Neel: Toronto and later years

 In 1952 Neel accepted the post of Dean of the Royal Conservatory of Music at Toronto, Ontario.
 He served in this post for 18 years, reorganising and rebuilding the Faculty of Music at the University of Toronto.
 Soon after his appointment he formed the Hart House Orchestra in Toronto and toured with it extensively, at, among other events, the Brussels World's Fair in 1958, the Aldeburgh Festival in 1966 and Expo '67.
 After this, he became Artistic Director of the Sarnia Festival Opera House on Lake Huron.

 After Neel's departure to Canada, the Boyd Neel Orchestra was renamed the Philomusica of London and continues under that name today.
 Neel was awarded the C.B.E. in 1953 and was an honorary member of the Royal Academy of Music.
 He became a naturalized Canadian citizen in 1961.

+During the years of 1956, 1962, 1965, 1967-1972, and 1973-1974, he conducted in the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In 1972, Neel was appointed an officer of the Order of Canada, "For his contribution to music education in Canada and his achievements as an artist and conductor."

 After his retirement, Neel worked on his memoirs, which were edited and published posthumously by his friend, J. David Finch.
 The book also includes an extensive discography of recordings of the Boyd Neel Orchestra and the National Symphony Orchestra conducted by Neel for Decca Records between 1934 and 1979.
 Neel died in Toronto at the age of 76.